iuf/rulebook/README.md

  * gitinfo
 * To produce a colored PDF marking the changes: **latexdiff** and **rcs-latexdiff** (https://github.com/driquet/rcs-latexdiff)

-# Building
+### Building

 Open a terminal in the repository root and type **make**.
 Or use your favourite LaTeX editor.

 To include git revision information in the document, you need to install git hooks to extract the information from git.
 Do this with **./install_hooks**.
-Now, build the document again, and the information should appear.
+Build the document again and the information should appear.

 To produce a colored PDF marking the changes, type **make diff OLDCOMMIT=2012 NEWCOMMIT=master**.
 OLDCOMMIT and NEWCOMMIT can be any git references.